FergusonSean/express-director/README.md

 1. All .js files in the directory in lexical order
 2. All folders in reverse lexical order depth first

+### Html Rendering

+By default if you include the optional dependencies for handlebars and parcel express director will serach for .handlebars files matching the controller files and render them using the controllers return value as the input object.

+It will also automatically search for an index.html and index.css file in your clientSourcePath (default: src/client) and compile them using parcel.
+To use custom parcel options you can add the appropriate config files to your project based on the parcel docs. the paths to the generated src will be available as the cssPath and jsPath variables so that they can be easily added to a layout partial.
+See the test/mjs-html-app folder for a detailed example project

+You can also add shared handlebars partials to the partialPath (default: src/partials) these will be made available automatically.

 ### Typescript types